 Email marketing remains a highly-effective channel for nurturing customer relationships and by focusing on the customer lifecycle, you can pinpoint the key touchpoints at which to target your subscribers with relevant and engaging messages.
 Welcome emails are your first chance to connect with your customers and it's vital to make a big impression!

-In the first in a series of blogs looking on the key stages in the customer lifecycle, here are 5 top tips for creating effective welcome emails, including great examples
+In the first in a series of blogs looking on the key stages in the customer lifecycle, here are 5 top tips for creating effective welcome emails, including great examples from top brands:

 1. Create an inviting subject line